About Richard Hayes

 I also received a UPS package of incredible books and cancer resources from former Major League Baseball player and author Dave Dravecky.

 Next Tuesday, we visit with the oncologist and begin radiation on my face and neck.
-My scars are healing enough to begin the treatments and I’ve gained 9 pounds in anticipation of losing quite a bit of weight during the eights weeks of treatment.
+My scars are healing enough to begin the treatments, and I’ve gained 9 pounds in anticipation of losing quite a bit of weight during the eight weeks of treatment.
 Ironically, next week (April 12-19, 2010) is Head & Neck Cancer Awareness Week.
-A month ago, I wouldn’t have cared or known that cancer that arises in the head or neck region is sixth-most-common form of cancer in the United States.
+A month ago, I wouldn’t have cared or known that cancer that arises in the head or neck region is the sixth-most-common form of cancer in the United States.
 If you discover a lump or bump, please get it checked out immediately.

-At the conclusion of my 31st day of surviving cancer, I am feel thankful and blessed.
+At the conclusion of my 31st day of surviving cancer, I feel thankful and blessed.

 Press on!
 Love, Rich